anxosanchez/CRECE/CRECE-MoodleGradeBook/book/chapters/06-Grading examples.md

 ### The simple weighted mean of grades

-In the mean of the grades aggregation type that we have been using, the totals for each assignment type are not taken into consideration in the final aggregation (other than for the normalization process).
-It is only the grades that are used.
-However, in the simple weighted mean of the grades aggregation type, the maximum grade of each assignment is very important.
-This aggregation type uses the assignment totals in the mean aggregation step of the calculation.

 Let's change the aggregation of the course and see what it does to the final grade:

 1. Go to **Categories and items** again (either by clicking on the drop-down list and clicking on **Simple view** under the **categories and items** heading, or by